Navy and Marine Corps Overseas Service Ribbon

 Navy and Marine Corps Awards and Decorations

 Deploying overseas or outside of the continental United States (OCONUS) is part of the job in the Navy and Marine Corps.
 If you are permanently assigned to a duty station in a foreign country as a member of the Navy or Marine Corps team, you are eligible for the Navy and Marine Corps Overseas Service Ribbon.
 This is not the same as deploying overseas on a ship.
-However, if your duty station is on board a ship that is permanently based in an overseas port, you will also be eligible the Navy Sea Service Deployment Ribbon.
+However, if your duty station is on board a ship that is permanently based in an overseas port, you will also be eligible for the Navy Sea Service Deployment Ribbon.

 The United States Department of the Defense and the Department of the Navy present military awards to members of the United States Navy and the U.S. Marine Corps under the authority of the Secretary of the Navy.
 These kinds of military decorations can also be awarded to members of other military branches, so long as they are performing duty under Navy or Marine Corps command.

 The Navy and Marine Corps Overseas Service Ribbon is a small, 1 3/8 inch-wide rectangular pin awarded by commanding officers.
 This ribbon has a thick, red stripe in the middle, moving outward in pairs of stripes: yellow, ultramarine blue, yellow and light blue.
-There are dozens of ribbons in this particular style, but the colors and widths of the stripes are what differentiate them.
+There are dozens of ribbons in this particular style, but the colors and widths of the stripes are what differentiates them.
 Some ribbons have just three stripes; others have up to 15.

 United States military medals and ribbons must be worn properly on chests, lapels, and collars of clothing.
 Traditionally, the Navy and Marine Corps Overseas Service Ribbon is worn between the Army Service Ribbon and the Army Reserve Components Overseas Training Ribbon.
 A 3/16-inch bronze star will denote subsequent awards.